SEPI-BHR/MPL_Course_Final_Project_NSVD/README.md

 #### EXP2: This part includes creating the unified version that creates the caption and question programs in one generator.

 - There are two notebooks i this part:
-    - Unified_train:same architecture as EXP1
+    - `unified-train-final-final.ipynb`:same architecture as EXP1
-    - Unified_test :same architecture as EXP1
+    - `unified-test-final .ipynb` :same architecture as EXP1

 - You ca find the results for this experiment as following: